deluxebrain/dotfiles-ALSO-DEPRECATED/python/README.md

 ### Pipenv environment workflow

 First, create your pipenv based project as above.
+Then proceed as follows:

 ```sh
 pipenv install jupyter